 Our Beloved Doctors

 Dr. Lynn Hendrix is a passionate world leader in the field of Veterinary Palliative Medicine and the owner of Beloved Pet Mobile Vet.
 She is also the co-founder and 2019 President of the WVPMO (World Veterinary Palliative Medicine Organization).
-She previously sat on the board of directors for the IAAHPC (International Association of Animal Hospice and Palliative Care) and was one of the authors and members of the IAAHPC task force, writing the most comprehensive guidelines on animal hospice in the country.
+She previously sat on the board of directors for the IAAHPC (International Association of Animal Hospice and Palliative Care) and was one of the authors and members of the IAAHPC guidelines task force, writing the first and most comprehensive guidelines on animal hospice in the country.
 She has presented multiple lectures at the Annual IAAHPC conference for the past 6 years and was at AVMA in 2018 presenting her first national lecture.
 A consultant on VIN (Veterinary Information Network), she discusses Hospice/Palliative Care/End of Life Issues with other veterinarians.
 She is currently writing a book titled Hospice and Palliative Medicine for the House call Vet and is working on a chapter for a widely know veterinary book.
 She has joined the Fetch speaking facility for the 2021 season.
 She is the current Chairman of the organizing committee for Veterinary Palliative Medicine, to develop a specialty in veterinary medicine.